 Best known for his award-winning father-son memoir Views from the Cockpit, his club bangers Bounce and Bisexual Daze, and his YA horror series Grandpa's Cabin, Victory uses his experience as an English teacher and love for creative writing to craft words that engage and entertain while illuminating communities in which he occupies.
 Ross's work promotes themes of intersectionality, family, and adventure.

-Whether supporting teen issues on a crisis helpline, volunteering with Shower of Hope to support homeless job seekers, or raising awareness about elder abuse and the Bi+ community, advocacy has been a part of Ross' story and a source of inspiration and passion.
+Whether supporting teen issues on a crisis helpline, volunteering with Shower of Hope to support homeless job seekers, or raising awareness about the Bi+ community and elder abuse, advocacy has been a part of Ross' story and a source of inspiration and purpose.
 In 2020, Victory began volunteering with StillBi.org and became involved in the Bi+ Mental Health Justice Subcommittee to develop and vet an affirmative mental health therapist directory.
 He later joined the nonprofit Los Angeles Bi+ Task Force, as a board member in the Fall of 2023 to champion the voices of Bi+ Black Men, MSPEC young adults, and advocate for safer workplaces.

-Ross lives in Los Angeles and works full-time in Higher Education.
+Ross lives in Los Angeles and works full-time in Higher Education in international program development.